prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

 - want to read the XML file in my class path so use the ClassPathXmlApplicationContext
     - passing in the name of the configuration file (from step 1)
-        - can use any name as long as we're consistent  in step 1 and 2
-- **Step 3: Retrieve Beans from Container**:
+        - can use any name as long as we're consistent  in step 1 and 2 **Step 3: Retrieve Beans from Container**:
-- **Step 3: Retrieve Beans from Container**:
 - So far, have the container created.
 Next step is retrieving beans from the container
     - app will talk to Spring Container asking for the Coach object.
 And based on what's in the config file, you'll get an implementation of the given interface
 ```java
 //retrieve bean from spring container
 Coach theCoach = context.getBean("myCoach",Coach.class);
 ```
 - 'myCoach' is the bean id defined in the configuration file
 - coach.class is the name of the interface that BaseballCoach implements

-- **What is a Spring Bean?**
+**What is a Spring Bean?**
-A "Spring Bean" is simply a Java object.
+- A "Spring Bean" is simply a Java object.
 - When Java objects are created by the Spring Container, then Spring refers to them as "Spring Beans".
 - Spring Beans are created from normal Java classes .... just like Java objects.
 - In the early days, there was a term called "Java Beans".
 Spring Beans have a similar concept but Spring Beans do not follow all of the rigorous requirements of Java Beans.
 - In summary, whenever you see "Spring Bean", just think Java object. ::):